 The first email blast was sent in 1978, and it generated the company $13 million in sales.
 Pretty impressive, right?
 Though things have changed quite a bit since the seventies, with companies having to compete a lot harder for their customer’s attention (and their cash), the return on investment for email marketing is still sky-high.

 Email marketing ROI is now calculated at 3600%.
 That’s $36 for every dollar you spend on your email campaign.
-And the best thing is, you can start collecting subscribers and sending them emails for free!
+And the best thing is, you can start building your contact list and sending them emails for free!

 So when people ask “Is email marketing dead?”, the answer is a resounding no.

 It’s important to monitor these results to find out what’s working and what isn’t.
 One of the most important metrics in email marketing is the open rate.
 This tells you what percentage of subscribers contacted opened the email.

 On average, newsletters should have a 15-25% open rate, though this depends on the health of your list, subject lines, and even the industry you operate in (more on that below).